qelectrotech/qelectrotech-doc/source/users/conductor/type/single_line_conductor.rst

    At fluid power schemas, the pressure and return line are represented by the same `conductor`_.

 QElectroTech does not allow defining any `conductor property`_ at single line conductor.
-The single line conductor does not have the posibility of text linking.
+The single line conductor does not have the possibility of text linking.

 .. figure:: /_external/_images/en/qet_conductor/qet_conductor_single_line.png
    :align: center

    Figure: QElectroTech single line conductors

-The most common sigle line conductors used at `single line diagrams`_ of power electric systems are:
+The most common single line conductors used at `single line diagrams`_ of power electric systems are:

 .. figure:: /_external/_images/en/qet_conductor/qet_conductor_systems.png
    :align: center